Shopify/shipit-engine/README.md

       - name: POD_ID
 ```

+New tasks will become available once the stack has updated and refreshed.
+You can press the `Refresh statuses & commits` button to manually trigger this refresh.

 <h3 id="custom-links">Custom Links</h3>

 You can add custom links to the header of a stacks overview page in Shipit.
 To create a new custom link, specify its parameters in the links section of the shipit.yml file.
 The link title is a humanized version of the key.
 For example: